My daughter drew a picture of me wearing a beanie and the last jumper my mum knitted for me.

 Knitting is how I practice mindfulness.
 It is rhythmic and calming.

 Knitting brings out my creativity, I love to experiment with colour and textures.

-I walked the Overland Track in Tasmania last year and came home and knitted a rug, inspired by the colours in the landscape.
+I walked the Overland Track in Tasmania last year and when I came home, I knitted a rug inspired by the colours in the landscape.

 Written by Shelley, Occupational Therapist and knitting enthusiast